LMLRepair/Local/README.md

-LML Repair | An electronic repair shop I own and run.
+LML Repair | A local chain of electronic repair shops I own and run.